brew-stuff/homebrew-emacs/README.md

 Uninstall
 ---------

-To uninstall homebrew-emacs, you just need to "untap" it:
+To uninstall homebrew-emacs, you just need to “untap” it:

 ```
 brew untap dunn/emacs